songlining/youtube-feeds/README.md

 # youtube-feeds
 A Node.js application that converts youtube playlist into audio podcast feeds.

+You can use it to DIY your own podcast service that turns your favorite youtube list (music?) into ads-free high quality audio podcast.

 ## Prerequisites
   * CouchDB: registry of the feeds